 “The post-theft assessment revealed that thieves figured out how to gain access to the electronics on display in the case by using this opening,” Sharpe said.

 Evaluating the damage and determining how the thieves conducted the theft is critical.
-In its assessment, LA Darling attempts to answer questions like:
+In its assessment, L.A.
+Darling attempts to answer questions like:

 Design and modification